arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 8.14.16
+The Olympics have an interesting false start policy.
+It makes sense that "actual" false starts get disqualified - that is, starts that occur before the gun.
+However, Olympics people also do calculations to ensure that no one is gaming the gun; that is, they make sure that each person's reaction time is in the realm of possibility, and that no one is *anticipating* the gun (and timing it just right so that they start after it goes but "triggered" themselves beforehand).

 ### 8.13.16
 The world record time for the 10,000m run (men) is 26:17.53 minutes.
 This amounts to running 6.213712 miles in 26:17.53 minutes, which amounts to